Royal Ann cherry: Pests, diseases, etc.

 Birds are the most common pest of cherry trees, seeking the sweet fruits.
 Birds can be repelled by using netting to cover trees in an orchard or deploying flash tape to scare them away.

 Bacterial canker is a disease that can afflict all cherry trees, including Royal Ann trees.
 Signs of the disease include dead branches and brown colored damaged spots on branches or the trunk.
 Bacterial canker can be deterred by applying a copper spray to the trees in the fall and winter months.

 Another common problem is rain splitting.
 This happens when the cherries are near ripe, and full of nutrients.
 With an excess of water intake, the skin of the fruit can no longer hold all of the nutrients and fluids and bursts open.

 Human use

 Because of their firm and fleshy traits, Royal Ann cherries are ideal for home commercial and home canning.
-They’re often used for making pies, sauces, and jams because of their natural sweetness.
+They're often used for making pies, sauces, and jams because of their natural sweetness.
 Because Royal Ann cherries are so fragile, they make a great option for canning because the fruit is not being selected based on appearances as if it were freshly picked.
 Bruised Royal Ann cherries will taste the same mashed into a pie or in canned preserves.

 Royal Ann cherries are also used to make maraschino cherries for cocktails and dishes.
-Royal Ann cherries are also excellent and sweet eaten fresh on their own.
+Royal Ann cherries are also eaten fresh, and are said to have a distinct sweet taste when consumed in this manner.